IELTS writing task 2 sample answer

 As we move into faster times, it is clear to see that we have become more and more dependent on computers and information technology.
 This technology now reaches into almost every area of our lives and it is easy to predict that this phenomenon is only going to grow.
 My personal belief is that this presents a variety of dangers.

-While there may be benefits to this technological revolution, there are also a number of potential dangers.
+While there may be benefits to this technological revolution, there are also a number of potential dangers like privacy violation digital marketing companies.
 Perhaps, the most serious of these would be that if people rely on computers too much for communication, they could in fact begin to communicate less well.

 My conclusion is that the growth of computer technology in inevitable but that this may not be entirely positive.
 Just one area in which it is possible to foresee dangers is communication and if we are going to ensure that computers do not become a negative influence, we need to think carefully how we use them.

 Some people prefer to live in a house while others think that there are more advantages living in an apartment.
 Are there any more advantages than disadvantages to living in a house rather than in an apartment?

 Many people nowadays face a difficult decision when the buy their own home.
 The question is whether they should buy a house or an apartment.
 There would seem to be clear benefits and drawbacks to both options.

 Perhaps the major advantage of living in a house is the issue of privacy.
 Typically, there is more opportunity for peace and quiet, if you live in a house.
 This is particularly the case if it is a detached house.
 Other significant advantages are that the houses are generally more spacious and on the whole, have gardens or more generally, space for other things.
 This is especially important if there is a family so that the children can have a safe environment to play in. if, however, you live in a tower block, then the children may have to play outside on the pavement.